afonsojramos/afonsojramos.me/src/content/blog/03-wasm-genai/index.md

 While the combination of WASM and GenAI promises a lot of great things, several challenges must be addressed:

-- GPU Limitations: WASM currently lacks native GPU support, making it difficult to accelerate GenAI workloads that rely on parallel processing, a critical feature for handling large-scale AI tasks.
+- **GPU Limitations**: WASM currently lacks native GPU support, making it difficult to accelerate GenAI workloads that rely on parallel processing, a critical feature for handling large-scale AI tasks.
-- Memory Constraints: This compute boundary is a significant hurdle for WASM when working with AI workloads requiring high levels of parallelism.
+- **Memory Constraints**: This compute boundary is a significant hurdle for WASM when working with AI workloads requiring high levels of parallelism.
 Furthermore, large GenAI models often exceed WASM’s default memory limits, necessitating careful optimisation to fit these constraints.
-- Early-stage Ecosystem: While WASM is evolving rapidly, tools and libraries for integrating WASM with AI frameworks are still maturing, highlighting the ecosystem’s early-stage nature.
+- **Early-stage Ecosystem**: While WASM is evolving rapidly, tools and libraries for integrating WASM with AI frameworks are still maturing, highlighting the ecosystem’s early-stage nature.

 Emerging tools like WebLLM and platforms such as Turso are addressing some of these limitations in innovative ways.
 For example, WebLLM demonstrates the feasibility of running large language models directly in the browser by leveraging WebGPU for acceleration.
 It’s important to note that WebGPU is still an experimental API, and its integration with WASM for AI workloads is in its early stages, requiring further development and testing.